• Skip to primary navigation

 Ingredient Notes and Substitutions

-• Gluten free flour: My favorite gluten free flour blend is Bob's Red Mill 1 to 1.
+• Flour: You can use AP flour for this recipe, or a cup for cup gluten free flour blend to make the pie gluten free.
+My favorite gluten free flour blend is Bob's Red Mill 1 to 1.
 If you are using a different blend, make sure it contains xanthan gum.
-You can also use AP flour if you are not looking to make a gluten free pie crust.

 • Butter: Make sure you are using COLD butter.
 It's important because that's how you will achieve that nice flaky pie crust.